Indirect Rate Distortion Functions with Side Information: Structural Properties and Multivariate Gaussian Sources: Conclusion

 \section{Conclusion}

-This general RDF problem introduced by Dobrushin and Tsybakov \cite{dobrushin1962information} and further discussed by Witsenhausen \cite{witsenhausen1980indirect}, and by Draper and Wornell \cite{draper-wornell2004}, called remote sensor problem, is considered.
-Structural properties of the optimal test channel realizations of the RDFs, with side information only at the decoder, and side information at both the encoder and the decoder are derived.
-The RDFs are characterized, for jointly Gaussian multivariate sources, with square-error distortion function.
-Moreover, it is shown that the two RDFs are identical, and a water-filling solution is derived to compute the RDFs.
-This paper completes the solution to such RDFs.
+To summarize, we have derived structural properties of the optimal test channel realizations of the RDFs for the indirect RDF with side information available either at the encoder and decoder or only at the decoder, considering general RVs defined on abstract spaces.
+Additionally, we have fully characterized the RDFs of jointly Gaussian multivariate RVs with a square-error distortion function using realization theory.
+Furthermore, we have demonstrated that the two RDFs coincide and have presented a water-filling solution for computing the RDFs.
+This paper represents the first comprehensive characterization of the two RDFs and provides insights into the structural properties of their optimal test channels.